Italian Sausage Meatballs (In Sauce)

 Meatballs are done cooking when they are cooked through, the outsides are browned (if baking or pan-frying), and they register 165°F in the middle on an instant-read thermometer.

 How long does it take to cook raw meatballs in sauce?
 That depends on the size of your meatball and the amount you have in the pot.
-BEEF MEATBALLS take a bit longer to become tender (using my recipe).
-PORK MEATBALLS typically need about 5-10 minutes less simmering in the sauce.
+Beef meatballs take a bit longer to become tender, but you can use this traditional Italian meatball recipe for an easier way to cook them.
+Pork meatballs typically need about 5-10 minutes less simmering in the sauce.

 Ingredients